 When Edward Prince of Wales stayed in this room this room, it had white paintwork but - always a stickler for accuracy - Frank Green later introduced a stencilled scheme, based on the 16th century painted chamber at nearby St William's College.

 Discover the story of Frank Green, the eccentric Wakefield businessman who created Treasurer's House and gave it to the National Trust, together with his varied collection of art and antiques.
 Look out for the quirky signs he put up around the house for his staff, including one insisting that workmen wear slippers at all times.

 Roman York display in the cellar

-March along to see our exciting new display about Roman York.
-Discover where the footprint of the Roman fort lies and find out about the legionaries and auxiliaries that were stationed here.
-Before you go down to the cellar, hear Harry Martindale describe his sighting of the ghosts of Roman soldiers and horses in the video interview.
+March along to see our exciting display about Roman York.
+Discover where the Roman fort was located, and find out about the legionaries and auxiliaries who were stationed here.
+Before you go down to the cellar, watch the video of Harry Martindale describing his sighting of the ghosts of Roman soldiers and horses.